CBEP-SoCB-Details/CB_Invasives/Derived_Data/MIMIC_Data_Review.md

 different observers.
 Different temperatures suggest different times of day, or different thermometers, not well calibrated.

-One observer (?) noted Green Crab, the other did not. perhaps a trainer and a trainee.
+One observer (?) noted Green Crab, the other did not.
+Perhaps one was a trainer and the other was a trainee.
 The abundance data differs in several places by one abundance class.

 We judge it is better to select the sample that observed the green crab,